Home Desserts Peanut Butter Cake (Old-Fashioned Recipe)

 Tips and Variations

-• Don’t overmix or overcook.
+• Don’t over-mix or over-bake.
 Both will lead to a tough, non-fluffy cake.
-Mix everything until the mixture is just mixed.
-(Using room temperature ingredients helps prevent overmixing.)
-Additionally, remove the cake from the oven as soon as the toothpick comes out clean.
+Whisk everything until just mixed.
+And be sure to remove the cake from the oven as soon as a toothpick comes out clean.

 • Tap, tap, tap.
 Remember to gently tap your baking sheet on the counter after pouring the batter.
 Doing so helps level it out and gets rid of any air bubbles.